dolidimit/UclIncop-Recipes-SPA/README.md

 •	Nested edit and delete functionality inside their recipe details view

-•	Visit their profile page and view their last three recipes they have created
+•	Visit their profile page and view the last three recipes they have created

 Guest user Pages: